 - To serve as an Advisory Group to the Higher Education Development Centre.

-- To discuss and, where appropriate, act upon regular reports from the Higher Education Development Centre and Information Technology Services.
+- To discuss and, where appropriate, act upon regular reports from the Academic Integrity Group, Higher Education Development Centre, Information Technology Services, Internationalisation Committee, Library Services and Digitally-Enhanced Learning and Teaching Group.

 |Composition of the Board||Member||Expiry date (if applicable)|